mholmavu/OH4R-ESP32-Rotator/README.md

 ## Overview of MQTT commands

 The MQTT topics will follow a hierarchical structure to ensure clarity and organization.
-The base topic will be `rotator/**identification**/`.
+The base topic will be `rotator/**id**/`.
+Each device will have unique ID when joining / subsribing to MQTT bus

 ### Command Topics
 Commands will be published to control the antenna rotator.
 The command topics will include: